datawire/ambassador-docs/docs/emissary/pre-release/about/features-and-benefits.md

 ## gRPC and HTTP/2 support

 $productName$ fully supports gRPC and HTTP/2 routing, thanks to Envoy's extensive capabilities in this area.
-See [gRPC and the $productName$](../../howtos/grpc) for more information.
+See [gRPC and $productName$](../../howtos/grpc) for more information.

 ## Istio Integration

 $productName$ integrates with the [Istio](https://istio.io) service mesh as the edge proxy.
 In this configuration, $productName$ routes external traffic to the internal Istio service mesh.
-See [Istio and the $productName$](../../howtos/istio) for details.
+See [Istio and $productName$](../../howtos/istio) for details.

 ## Authentication